-While protein intake is a critical part of being healthy, we eat far more protein than needed in this country.
-One culprit, over-sized portions.
+While protein intake is a critical part of being healthy, we eat more protein than needed in this country.
+One culprits is over-sized portions.
 Do you realize that a serving of protein is considered just 3-4 ounces?

 I’ll use chicken as the example, as most of us eat a lot of chicken.
-A 6-ounce chicken breast has more than 60 grams of protein.
-And a 6-ounce steak logs in around 42 grams.
+A 6-ounce chicken breast has 60 grams of protein, and a 6-ounce steak logs in around 42 grams.
 Adequate protein is essential, but too much protein can lead to weight gain and health problems not to mention that protein is the hardest macronutrient for our bodies to digest.